Lake of the Woods MN Fishing Report..June 10, 2026

 NW Angle

 Mark your calendars: muskie season opens Saturday, June 20th on both sides of the border.
-Lake of the Woods is a world-class muskie fishery with good numbers of fish and a healthy population over 50 inches, and the NW Angle resorts sit right in the middle of prime water.
-If muskies are on your list, this is the place and the time.
+Lake of the Woods is a world-class muskie fishery with good numbers of fish and a healthy population over 50 inches, and the NW Angle sits right in the middle of some of the best water.
+If muskies are on your list, this is the place.

 A quick reminder on the regulations.
 The combined walleye and sauger limit is 6 fish total, with up to 4 being walleyes.
 All walleyes between 19.5 and 28.0 inches must be released immediately, with one walleye over 28.0 inches allowed.
 A 2026 Minnesota fishing license is required.